-- Operators and trainers (if training seat is provided) must remain in their seats with the safety belt fastened during operation. - Check under the unit to make sure the belly pans are up and secure. - Never pass a load over ground personnel or other equipment.
-Sound the horn and wait for the area to be cleared before moving the machine or load. - Be accurate in load placement.
-It's important to know what the load will do when it's released. - Lower or move the load to the ground before leaving the cab or shutting down the engine. - High voltage electricity can discharge to ground without direct contact with the machine's structure.
+- Operators and trainers (if training seat is provided) must remain in their seats with the safety belt fastened during operation. - Check under the unit to make sure the belly pans are up and secure. - Lower or move the blade to the ground before leaving the cab or shutting down the engine. - High voltage electricity can discharge to ground without direct contact with the machine's structure.
 Minimum clearances from energized power lines or other power sources must be maintained.
 If electrical energy does discharge through the machine, REMAIN IN THE CAB.